Skip to main content

 • Outdoors, away from other people

 #3: Which of the following medical issues can best be treated at an urgent care center?
-(Choose as many options as are applicable.)
+(Choose all that apply.)

 A) Chest pain